canmom/vector/VECTOR-ch10.md

 She feels her mouth open, a question forming...
 No. She forces herself to close it and stand like this is perfectly normal.
 No doubt OPHANIM will be judging her by her reaction.

-CHIASMUS has no such consumptions.
+CHIASMUS has no such compunctions.
 "Oh." she says.
 "OK, what the fuck?"

 Thankfully, OPHANIM takes no offence---at least one of her seems to find it hilarious.
 A distorted voice emerges from a bank of speakers below the tank.